15 Top-Rated Attractions & Things to Do in Southampton, Hampshire

 Updated Dec 24, 2023

-Author Bryan Dearsley visited England in the spring of 2022 and spent eight weeks exploring its towns and cities, including Southampton.
+Author Bryan Dearsley visited England and spent eight weeks exploring its towns and cities, including Southampton.

 The southern port city of Southampton in Hampshire boasts one of the world's largest natural harbors.
 Until the 1930s, it was England's busiest port for transatlantic passenger travel, and giant liners like the Queen Mary were built in local shipyards.